Softmotions/ncms/ncms-docs/ncms-docs-en/doc/db/db2.rst

 DB2 Installation
 ----------------
-IBM DB2 Express-C is a free DBMS powerfull enough to support dosens of complex website on a single ηCMS node.
+IBM DB2 Express-C is a free DBMS powerful enough to support dozens of complex websites on a single ηCMS node.
-To install and configure DB2 refer to `IBM documentation <http://www.ibm.com/support/knowledgecenter/SSEPGG_11.1.0/com.ibm.db2.luw.welcome.doc/doc/welcome.html>`_.
+To install and configure DB2 refers to `IBM documentation <http://www.ibm.com/support/knowledgecenter/SSEPGG_11.1.0/com.ibm.db2.luw.welcome.doc/doc/welcome.html>`_.

 Below are steps to install DB2 Express-C `v11.1` on Ubuntu Linux

 Installing DB2 on Ubuntu
 ************************

 #.
-We assume that a host we installing DB2 to is running x64 Ubuntu 16.x
+We assume that a host installing DB2 is running x64 Ubuntu 16.x
 #.
 We use the `v11.1_linuxx64_expc.tar.gz` distribution kit
 #.
 Login as root `sudo su -`::